USD to PKR: Pakistani rupee inches up against dollar in inter-bank

-Last week, the rupee declined marginally against the USD as it moved down Rs0.08 to settle at 279.36.
+On Monday, the rupee remained unchanged to settle at 279.36 against the US dollar, per State Bank rates.

-The embattled rupee ended its 13-week-long winning momentum amid a lack of positive triggers on both the political and economic fronts.
+Global rating agency Fitch Ratings said Pakistan’s post election crisis and resulting near-term political uncertainty may complicate efforts to secure a new financing agreement with the International Monetary Fund (IMF).

-Pakistani currency remains stable against US dollar and other currencies in the open market on February 19, 2024.
+Pakistani currency remained largely stable against US dollar and other currencies in the open market on February 20, 2024 (Tuesday).

 In the open market, the US dollar was being quoted at 279.05 for buying and 282.1 for selling.